Deuterium arc lamp: Principle of operation

 The spectral line structure of deuterium does not differ noticeably from that of light hydrogen, but deuterium has a slightly stronger molecular bond (439.5 vs. 432 kJ/mol) and is less-well ionized at the temperature of the arc.
-This causes a larger population of molecules and a greater emissivity (light output) of UV in the molecular part of the spectrum that is farthest into the ultraviolet.
+This causes a larger population of molecules and a greater emissivity (light output) of UV in the molecular part of the spectrum that is furthest into the ultraviolet.